 It is required to access the Azure SQL database that is created post completion of the ARM template deployment.
 Get the latest version of SQL Server Management Studio (SSMS).

-At the time of authoring this document, SQL Server Management Studio is the only SQL scripting tool which can add and provision SQL users as required by the deployment.
+At the time of authoring this document, SQL Server Management Studio is the only SQL scripting tool that can add and provision SQL users as required by the deployment.

 Configuring Your Application Registration in Dynamics